JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Experimental Evaluation

-We introduce three new datasets of category ``schema analysis'', which were not considered in previous work because they were too hard to be processed.
-These datasets are derived from real-world GitHub schemas to analyze specific usage patterns of keywords. \begin{itemize} \item \emph{oneOf as anyOf}, derived from the GitHub dataset by Attouche et al.~\cite{10.1145/3799416}.
-Starting from a schema $S$ with \texttt{"oneOf"}, we create a schema $S^{one\to any}$ by replacing each occurrence of \texttt{"oneOf"} with \texttt{"anyOf"}, and we test equivalence of $S$ and $S^{one\to any}$.
-This has practical interest since \texttt{"oneOf"} is often used in situations where it is equivalent to \texttt{"anyOf"}~\cite{DBLP:conf/er/BaaziziCGSS21}, but \texttt{"anyOf"} is much easier to validate and analyze. \iflong{\item \emph{uneval as additional}: To create this dataset, we used the GitHub Code Search API to obtain a schema $S$ containing the Modern JSON Schema keywords \texttt{"unevaluatedProper\-ties"} and \texttt{"unevaluatedItems"}.
+\emph{``uneval as additional''}: To create this dataset, we used the GitHub Code Search API to obtain a schema $S$ containing the Modern JSON Schema keywords {\qunProps} or {\qunIts}.
 We transform $S$ into an equivalent Classical schema $S^{M\to C}$, using the approach proposed by Attouche et al.~\cite{DBLP:journals/tcs/AttoucheBCGKSS26}.
-We then check whether $S^{M\to C}$ is equivalent to the schema $S^{un\to add}$ obtained by just replacing all \texttt{uneval*} keywords with \texttt{additional*} keywords, which is a much easier transformation, that does not, in general, preserve the schema meaning.
-When $S^{M\to C}$ is equivalent to $S^{un\to add}$, we can affirm that the user used the complex modern operators in a situation where they were equivalent to the corresponding, simpler, Classical operators. \item \emph{additional as uneval}: This dataset is also derived from the GitHub dataset by Attouche et al.~\cite{10.1145/3799416}.
-Given a Classical schema $S$, containing \texttt{additional*}, we replace every occurrence of \texttt{additional*} keywords with the corresponding \texttt{uneval*} keyword, to obtain a schema $S^{add\to un}$.
-We then use the approach by Attouche et al.~\cite{DBLP:journals/tcs/AttoucheBCGKSS26}, to transform $S^{add\to un}$ into an equivalent Classical schema $S^{add\to un;M\to C}$.
-We check the inclusion between $S$ and $S^{add\to un;M\to C}$.
-We use this last dataset to check the hypothesis that, in most practical case, the Classical-to-Modern substitution \texttt{addi\-tional*} $\to$ \texttt{uneval*} has no effect on the schema.}\ifshort{ \item \emph{uneval as additional}, \emph{additional as uneval}, obtained by substituting Modern JSON Schema keywords \texttt{"unevaluated\-Properties"} and \texttt{"unevaluatedItems"} with their Classical JSON Schema counterparts \texttt{"additionalProperties"} and \texttt{"additionalItems"}, and vice versa (details in the full paper).
-This allows to assess whether the semantic differences between the Modern and the Classical operator are relevant in practice. } \end{itemize}
+We then check whether $S^{M\to C}$ is equivalent to the schema $S^{un\to add}$ obtained by just replacing all {\qunStar} keywords with {\qaddStar} keywords, which is a much easier transformation, that does not, in general, preserve the schema meaning.
+When $S^{M\to C}$ is equivalent to $S^{un\to add}$, we can affirm that the user used the complex modern operators in a situation where they were equivalent to the corresponding, simpler, Classical operators.

+\emph{``additional as uneval''}: This dataset is also derived from the Git\-Hub dataset by Attouche et al.~\cite{10.1145/3799416}.
+Given a Classical schema $S$, containing {\qaddStar}, we replace each {\qaddStar} keyword with the corresponding {\qunStar} keyword, to obtain a schema $S^{add\to un}$.
+We then use the approach by Attouche et al.~\cite{DBLP:journals/tcs/AttoucheBCGKSS26}, to transform $S^{add\to un}$ into an equivalent Classical schema $S^{add\to un;M\to C}$, and check the inclusion between $S$ and $S^{add\to un;M\to C}$.
+We use this dataset to check the hypothesis that, in most practical cases, the Classical-to-Modern substitution {\qaddStar} $\to$ {\qunStar} has no effect on the schema.} \ifshort{